National Bahá’í Review/Issue 54/Text

 Every effort should be made by Bahá’í Assemblies, groups and even isolated believers to utilize these days to proclaim the Faith.
 In many cases just the publicity that goes along with the day will reach many people with the Message of Bahá’u’lláh even if no event is held.

-All the events should be sponsored by, announced by, and conducted by Bahá’ís, and their Bahá’í identity is not to be submerged in an interorganizational arrangement; exceptions to this are United Nations Day and Human Rights Day which are officially sponsored by the United Nations and its Associations, and for these, co-sponsorship or cooperation with other local organizations is en JUNE ‘1972
+All the events should be sponsored by, announced by, and conducted by Bahá’ís, and their Bahá’í identity is not to be submerged in an interorganizational arrangement; exceptions to this are United Nations Day and Human Rights Day which are officially sponsored by the United Nations and its Associations, and for these, co-sponsorship or cooperation with other local organizations is encouraged where appropriate.
+As in the past many localities will also use occasions other than those listed to proclaim the Faith in their communities.

 Spiritual Assembly of the Bahá’ís of Bloomington, Illinois, at the time of incorporation, March 15, 1972.
-Back row: Patrick Neve, Chairman; Michael Truskey; Sand’u’llah Epsicokhan; Michael Mitchell; Floyd Donley, Treasurer.
+Back row: Patrick Neve, Chairman; Michael Truskey; Sana’u’llah Epsicokhan; Michael Mitchell; Floyd Donley, Treasurer.
 Front row: Susan Mitchell; Connie Donley, Corresponding Secretary; Victoria Neve, Recording Secretary; Beverly Sand.